ManuelePasini/slides-markdown/slides/dolap_2024_slides.md

 - Each CSP offers *services with overlapping functionalities*;
 - CSPs offer *different service categorizations* that can hardly be mapped together;
 - Evolution of cloud ecosystems is fast and *it is difficult to keep up with the pace*;
-- Third parties can publish their own services on marketplaces (e.g., AWS Marketplace);
+- Third parties can publish their own services on marketplaces (e.g., AWS Marketplace).

 :::: {.columns}
 ::: {.column width="50%"}